evereux/flicket/README.rst

 .. code-block::

-    pybabel init -i messages.pot -d application\translations -l de
+    pybabel init -i messages.pot -d application/translations -l de

-* In the folder `application\translations` there should now be a new folder `de`.
+* In the folder `application/translations` there should now be a new folder `de`.